run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/about-citsmart/whats-citsmart.md

 *   Communication, Marketing and others.

-Therefore, following the best service management practices, based on the ITIL best practice library, CITSmart natively has 13 automated processes, they are:
+Therefore, following the best service management practices, based on the ITIL best practice library, 4biz natively has 13 automated processes, they are:

 *   Portfolio Management
 *   Service Catalog